 Counties also offer assistance with medical bills for victims of sexual offenses.
 For more information call the Las Vegas Metro Police Department’s Sexual Assault unit at 229-3421 or the Rape Crisis Center Hotline at 1-800-553-7273

-What if defendants do not pay victim restitution in Las Vegas, NV?
+7. What happens if defendants do not pay restitution?

 Defying a court order to pay victim restitution can have dire consequences.
 Your probation may be revoked, a suspended jail sentence may be imposed, and you may go to prison.